|

 strategies are drawn up, but this stage also requires careful prayer - the plans need to

+be the right ones!
 The third phase sees the

 implementation of the changes and projects required to achieve the vision.
 Those who are